amitofsk/dandy/docs/Dandy.md

 - utilities/SerialAndGui.py

 <br><br>
 In this section, we will send data from the microcontroller to the computer.

 More specifically, you should have a pushbutton wired to a microcontroller, and your microcontroller should be connected to the computer by a USB cable.
 If you aren't pressing the pushbutton, the microcontroller sends the character `F` to the computer.
 If you are pressing the pushbutton, it sends `T`.
 We'll go through this example multiple ways.

+(Think of the pushbutton like a digital input...)
 <br><br>

 ### 7.1 Set up the microcontroller and run the example

 You should still have the pushbutton wired to the microcontroller.
 We'll need it for this example.Now, let's program the microcontroller.
 Open the Mu or Arduino IDE.
 Re-open the blinky lights example from section 5.1.3.
 (See file src/microcontr/serialWriteMP.py, src/microcontr/serialWriteCP.py, or src/microcontr/serialWriteArd.py.)
  We'll use this program once again in this section.
 Run it, and then close the IDE for your microcontroller.
 Leave the microcontroller connected to your computer with the USB cable.
 <br><br>

-### 7.2 Digital input, no GUI
+### 7.2 Receiving characters from the microcontroller, no GUI

 In the previous section, we wrote code for the microcontroller using the Mu or Arduino IDE.
 In this section, we will be writing code for the computer using IDLE IDE.
 <br><br>